 It’s a good and true story.

-In the story, he isn’t told that, by learning this music, he’d win her back.
+In the story, the young man isn’t told that by learning this music, he’d win her back.
 It wasn’t a tool of seduction.
 It was a gift for his community and the learning and sharing of it had, I’m sure, made him more beautiful in the process.
 When he returned, his own heart had been healed.
 He wasn’t grasping at the woman anymore and so she felt safe to come towards him.

-And, of course, the Western Mind wants to turn that story into a formula: That if I go out into nature, find something beautiful and bring it back to the community, if I go on some walk about or pilgrimage then I’ll be guaranteed some clarity and then, when I come back, I’ll get the girl or the clients or whatever.
+And, of course, the Western Mind wants to turn that story into a formula: if I go out into nature, find something beautiful and bring it back to the community, or if I go on some walk or pilgrimage and find some clarity, then, when I come back, I’ll get “the girl” (aka the client) or whatever I had desired.

 But I don’t think that’s what the story is saying.